mienaikoe/ziyu/Chapters/8_Chapter.md

 "Where are your parents?"

-"My nather lives under the light.
-My mother lives here."
+"My nather lives on the mainland.
+My mother lives here now."

 "Lives here?
 What do you mean?"

-"Hae sentence was for 10 ma'to.
-Thi got through half of it and decided thi didn't want to go back."
+"Hae first sentence was for one ma'to.
+After hae return, thi just wanted to go back to the shadestead.
+Now hae sentence is for life."

 "And your father?"